Prasundas99/node-in-memory-cache/README.md

-# js-cache
+# node-in-memory-cache

-js-cache is a lightweight Node.js package that provides a Redis-like caching system, offering persistent key-value storage with optional expiration times.
+node in memory cache is a lightweight Node.js package that provides a Redis-like caching system, offering persistent key-value storage with optional expiration times.
 It simplifies the management of strings, lists, sets, and hashes, all stored persistently on disk.

 # Features